-South District Pipeline Replacement Project.
+South District Pipeline Replacement Project (SDPRP).

 The District has embarked on a multiyear, phased approach to replace the Schedule 40 (Plastic) and Asbestos / Cement (A/C) pipe within the District boundaries.
-Phase 1 of the project began in 2022 and is scheduled to be completed in May of 2023.
-Phase 1 will replace the majority (approximately 22,000 feet) of the A/C pipe located within the District.
+Phase 1 of the project began in 2022 and, along with Phase 2A was completed in the spring of 2024.
+Phase 1 replaced the majority (approximately 22,000 feet) of the A/C pipe located within the District.
 The following phases will replace approximately 66,000 feet of Schedule 40 pipe.
-Phase 2 is slated to begin during June / July of 2023 with the initial expense of \$5 Million.
-The entire project is estimated to cost approximately \$30 Million.
-The District intends to use a combination of reserves, borrowing and potential future rate increases to pay for the project.
+Phase 2A was completed at an expense of \$5 Million.
+The entire project is estimated to cost approximately \$45 Million.
+The District intends to use a combination of reserves, grants, borrowing and potential future rate increases to pay for the project.

 Areas impacted by all phases of the construction will include those areas of the District bounded by Long Valley on the East, Mary Jo and Rancho Road on the South and, Tillman on the West and Bluerock and James on the North.
-Monarch Lane, Bolivia Way, Franklin Lane, and Kingston Avenue from 1223 to 1271 are included in Phase 2A which will be constructed in 2023.